syncfusion-content/wpf-docs/wpf/SfDiagram/Port.md

 ---
 layout: post
-title: Draw connections to a specific point of node using ports
+title: Connect specific point of node using ports | Syncfusion
 description: How to draw connections to a specific point of node using ports?
 platform: wpf
 control: SfDiagram